 - Cucumber.
 I shredded my cucumber, but you can also slice it into thin strips.

 - Spinach.
 I love spinach, and I use it in everything I can.
-It is so healthy and tastes delicious.

 - Shrimp, deveined, tail-off, cooked.
 The shrimp I used are small, size 81-90, and I removed the tail myself.
 You can buy shrimp that already has the tail removed and is ready to cook to save time.
 If you use larger shrimp, you can cut it in half to make them thinner for the rolls.